KyrtinSilver/kyrtin-s-site/src/essays/007_Misinformation.md

 Misinformation Spreading, photorealistic

 The recent detection system study pre-print: [Cognitive Biases in Natural Language Automatically Detecting, Differentiating, and Measuring Bias in Text](https://www.researchgate.net/publication/372078491_Cognitive_Biases_in_Natural_Language_Automatically_Detecting_Differentiating_and_Measuring_Bias_in_Text).

-\*The attached image is a metaphor for the text content, a tongue-in-cheek combination of binaries and their downstream effects.

-family portrait, Batman, The Joker, and their children, photorealistic